 Cash values grow tax free.

-Administrative costs associated with the policy are assumed by the Insurer and are not transparent.
+Administrative costs associated with the policy are assumed by the Insurer and are not always transparent.

 Generally, life insurance proceeds pass to your beneficiaries’ income tax free.